fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 }
 ```

-In order to aid readability, it may be more appropriate to pull out each `yield` argument and name it outside the parent CE, an that is supported too:
+In order to aid readability, it may be more appropriate to pull out each `yield` argument and name it outside the parent CE, and that is supported too:

 ```fsharp
 let xyz =